mpartipilo/tikatours_src/data/extracted/content/tour/multi-country-tours/georgia-armenia-azerbaijan/grand-caucasus/itinerary.en.md

 Sanahin was an important center of learning, where humanitarian sciences and medicine were taught.
 Continue on to Dzoraget, the midpoint between the capitals of Armenia and Georgia.
-Transfer to your hotel, Avan Dzoraget Hotel, a medieval castle nestled along the Debed River among the forest\-covered hills and rocky slope of the Caucasus Mountains.
+Transfer to your hotel, Avan Dzoraget Hotel, a medieval castle nestled along the Debed River among the forest-covered hills and rocky slope of the Caucasus Mountains.

 ### Day Eleven: Dzoraget to Yerevan

 After breakfast at the hotel, we drive to the pearl of Armenia, Lake Sevan.
-One of the greatest freshwater high\-mountain lakes of Eurasia, Lake Sevan has a unique combination of great size, high mountain location, and comparatively “soft water”.
+One of the greatest freshwater high-mountain lakes of Eurasia, Lake Sevan has a unique combination of great size, high mountain location, and comparatively “soft water”.
 Here you will have an opportunity to taste the fish from the lake and explore the Sevanavank Monastery, the summer residence of the Favorite Armenian King Ashot the